Nassibi107/printf/README.md

 # printf
+# What is Variadic Function?
+Variadic functions are functions whose total number of elements is unknown at the beginning.
+For ex, you could printf(“%s %d”, “hello”, 0), which is 2 things, or printf(“%s %d %c”, “hello”, 0, ‘w’), which is 3 things.
+And so on and so forth.
+You don’t know how many things you’ll have to print before actually starting printing.
+I wrote a simple function below.
+We will examine this together step by step.
+I believe this function is good and simple enough. source for deaitls  =>  <a> https://medium.com/@ayogun/variadic-functions-ccb84544ff6c <a>
 # storage classes

 A storage class defines the scope (visibility) and life-time of variable and/or functions within a C program.